ivaquero/scoopet/README.md

 For more information, please visit Scoop official site at 👉 https://scoop.sh/ 👈

-## Install apps from this bucket 🚗
+## Install Apps from this bucket 🚗

 Run the below commands in PowerShell or Cmd: